ADablanc/BibHelioTech/README.md

 you need to run "SATS_catalogue_generator.py".

 ## License
-If you use BibHelio_Tech, you agree to use it following this license.
+If you use or contribute to BibHelio_Tech, you agree to use it or share your contribution following this license.

 ## Authors